Carnival’s tiny Ocean Medallion wearable brings tech luxury to cruise ships

 That’s a big statement.
 But there aren’t many places where it makes so much sense to be tracked.
 If you’ve got an elderly person on the ship, you don’t want to have to worry about that person getting lost.
 You don’t want to search through 17 decks to find grandma.
 Or if you’ve got kids aboard, you want to make sure they haven’t accidentally fallen off the ship.

 So far, three cruise ships have the Medallions: the Caribbean Princess, Regal Princess, and Royal Princess.
 Two more will have it by the end of the year.
-By the end of 2020, guests sailing in the Caribbean, Alaska, Panama Canal, Europe, Australia/New Zealand, Mexico, California Coast and on the World Cruise will have the ability to use the Ocean Medallion.
+By the end of 2020, guests sailing in the Caribbean, Alaska, Panama Canal, Europe, Australia/New Zealand, Mexico, California Coast, and on the World Cruise will have the ability to use the Ocean Medallion.
 Eventually, all of Carnival’s 117 cruise ships will have it.
 That’s no small task, since those cruise ships carry more than two million passengers a year.

-To create this experience, Carnival worked with outside vendors such as The Experience Engine (TE2), a San Diego, Calif.-based company that creates experience platforms-as-a-service.
+To create this experience, Carnival worked with outside vendors such as The Experience Engine (TE2), a San Diego, California-based company that creates experience platforms-as-a-service.
 The sensors provide data to the xIOS, or the Experience Innovation Operating System.

-So far, the Medallions have been big hits on the three ships, based on high guest satisfaction scores, said Paggett.
+So far, the Medallions have been a big hit on the three ships, based on high guest satisfaction scores, said Padgett.
 Everybody on board the ship can get a Medallion at no extra cost.
-Inside each guest’s Ocean Medallion are multiple communication technologies, including Near Field Communication (NFC) and Bluetooth Low Energy (BLE).
+Inside each guest’s Ocean Medallion are multiple communication technologies, including near field communication (NFC) and Bluetooth Low Energy (BLE).

 The data on the device itself is akin to an encrypted license plate.
 With a special protocol that synchronizes with the 7,000 sensors, the ship can zero in on your location so a crew member can find you within a relatively short distance of where you actually are.
 The device has your name and sail date on it so you can be checked while embarking or disembarking at ports.

-“From a privacy and security standpoint, your information is not printed on things laying around the ship anymore,” Paggett said.
+“From a privacy and security standpoint, your information is not printed on things laying around the ship anymore,” Padgett said.
 “It is secure, abstracted, and encrypted.”

 Carnival went with the wearable because not every guest has a phone, particularly older guests.

-“Anyone in travel can segment a group of guests, call it special, and say this is a next-level experience,” Paggett said.
+“Anyone in travel can segment a group of guests, call it special, and say this is a next-level experience,” Padgett said.
 “It’s a completely different thing to take an existing ship and raise the experience for every single person on board at no additional cost.
 And that is what we’re doing with Ocean Medallion.
 Every element of the entire guest experience is based on Medallion.”

-Not only do the Medallions make the guest experience better.
-They also make life easier for the crew, who no longer have to engage in a big guessing game about what the guests want at any given time.
+Not only do the Medallions make the guest experience better, they also make life easier for the crew, who no longer have to engage in a big guessing game about what the guests want at any given time.

 It starts when you arrive at the terminal for the ship.
 You can check in with your passport and take a picture.
 That gets added to your digital profile.
 You are given a Medallion associated with the profile, and crew members can verify that it’s you because of the photo.
 That enables two-factor authentication.
 So now you can get onto the boat much faster and start your pre-cruise entertainment almost immediately upon boarding.
-From your transportation to the Lido deck, it will take maybe 10 minutes.
+From your transportation to the lido deck, it will take maybe 10 minutes.
 And you won’t have to produce your identification every time you do a transaction since the Medallion tells the crew who you are.

-“Typically, if you go to a Vegas resort or destination or theme park, you have one interaction and another interaction,” Paggett said.
+“Typically, if you go to a Vegas resort or destination or theme park, you have one interaction and another interaction,” Padgett said.
 “We unified all of those interactions in a single platform.
 You engage with us ubiquitously.”

 Ocean Portals

-“It’s completely frictionless,” Paggett said.
+“It’s completely frictionless,” Padgett said.

 You can order a bunch of stuff from your smartphone app.
 The on-demand services apply to restaurant food, beverages, retail stores, and hospitality services delivered to your location.
 You no longer have to pay for it with cash or even wait while they verify your room number.
 You don’t have to wait for a check in a restaurant or bar.
 You just leave when you want to do so.